 Charles Gelbert signed cabinet photo (circa 1893)

 Charles Saladin Gelbert was born on December 24, 1871 in Hawley, PA to Charles and Marie Magdalene Gelbert.
 Charles Jr. acquired his early education in the public schools of Scranton and Hawley, to include training at the Scranton Turnverein, Young Men’s Christian Association and the School of Lackawanna.
 After school he was employed as a brass-finisher from 1886-91.
 In 1889 he enlisted as a Private in Company D, Thirteenth Regiment of the Pennsylvania National Guard.
 A natural athlete, he won several local YMCA competitions for various unique events such as ‘three-legged racing’, relay hurdles and ‘baseball throwing’.
-It was on the baseball diamond that Gelbert initially excelled, where he was a star outfielder on the 1888 Scranton team.
+It was on the baseball diamond that Gelbert initially excelled, where he was a star outfielder for various Scranton semi-professional teams from 1888-92.
 This attracted the attention of the University of Pennsylvania Athletic Department, where he subsequently enrolled in 1893 (at 21 years old) to pursue a scientific degree and eventual doctorate in Veterinary Medicine.

 During the 1890s the University of Pennsylvania was desperately trying to achieve the same elite academic and athletic status as Harvard, Princeton and Yale.
 Since Penn was lacking in alumni donations, they were forced to rely solely on tuition payments from their rapidly growing student body.
 Therefore the requirements to enter their vocational schools (like Veterinary Medicine) were conveniently lax, which became a perfect place to stash their star student athletes for multiple additional seasons.
 In fact, in 1894 only six of the eleven starters were students in the College (undergraduates).
 Yale once commented that Penn players were “mature married men, age twenty-two to thirty, one with a child eight years old”.
 Yale eventually refused to play Penn for over thirty years after a tightly-fought contest in 1893.